 Families is the key word as there is a very large percentage of houses with 3, 4 and even 5+ bedrooms here.
 Perfect for parents with a lot of children or for the many multi-generational households we have in Hawaii.

 Some of the most striking Palolo homes are those that line, and even cling to, the slopes on each side.
 These aren't the most ideal conditions for those with mobility issues or for just loading in the groceries.
 In exchange, however, those residents get views that take in not only much of the valley and often Diamond Head, some can also see the Pacific from their perch.
 Not a bad tradeoff.

 The locals can easily drive into Kaimuki, Kapahulu or down the way to Kahala and shop or dine at all of their many options.
 Even Waikiki's beaches are in reach whenever sun or surf is calling you.
 Add all that to the affordability and you can understand why more and more are flocking to Palolo.

-4 of the houses have ocean views, 3 have Diamond Head views and 12 have mountain views.
+2 of the houses have ocean views, 1 has Diamond Head views and 7 have mountain views.